MicrosoftDocs/win32/desktop-src/gdi/using-brushes.md

 ---
-Description: 'You can use a brush to paint the interior of virtually any shape by using a graphics device interface (GDI) function.' ms.assetid: '64cd6e82-7a0d-4b5e-b491-450f37eea43a'
+Description: You can use a brush to paint the interior of virtually any shape by using a graphics device interface (GDI) function. ms.assetid: 64cd6e82-7a0d-4b5e-b491-450f37eea43a
 title: Using Brushes
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using Brushes